Highland Park High School (Highland Park, Illinois): Philanthropy

 Since 1994, students at HPHS annually mobilize to support a charity during February.
 This month-long event is known as "Charity Drive" and is orchestrated by the Charity Drive Committee, one of the subdivisions of the school-wide political Student Senate.
 Students choose the charity in a school vote.
 The school regularly raises six-figure amounts and is courted by charities.
 Fundraising activities last the whole month and include raffles, themed events, and a battle of the bands.
-As of 2016 students have raised more than $3 million dollars.
+As of 2016 students have raised more than $3 million.